 Ike Prudente is a Math Advocate, creator of the Math-Inic system, and the best-selling author of the book

 Subscribe to the free “There’s a Math Teacher in the House” newsletter at http://events.math-inic.org/TMaTH/

-Receive math shortcuts, free chapters from forthcoming books, MATH-Inic news, promos and more when you sign up.
+Get shortcuts from our bestselling book, MATH-Inic news, promos and more when you sign up.